Accessible NASCAR Racing for People with Disabilities and Veterans

 Accessible Racing and NASCAR

-It has been fitted with dual brakes, dual steering wheels, as well as dual gas peddles for the instructor on the passenger side of the car.
+Accessible Racing has a NASCAR-style car that has competed in the past in the national touring series.
+It has been fitted with dual brakes, dual steering wheels, as well as dual gas pedals for the instructor on the passenger side of the car.
 The car has a removable door on the driver's side and a, 'Lajoie,' seat that swivels to make transferring easier.
 Every single bit of the speed, sound, and excitement is exactly the same.

 Veterans of the armed forces are also involved with Accessible Racing, such as Lt.
 Ian Brown, Retired USAF.